Absam

 Absam is a municipality in the Innsbruck-Land District, Tyrol (Austria) situated at an altitude of 632 m, which had an area of 51.92 km^{2} and 6,776 inhabitants as January 2015.

 Geography

 Absam is 15 km from Innsbruck, in the lower Inn Valley (Unterinntal), at the slopes of the Zunterkopf Haller group, north of Hall in Tirol to which is connected with the regional road (Landesstraße) L 225, while the L 372 is the road connecting with Innsbruck via Mühlau, Arzl, Rum and Thaur.

-It is possible to reach the village by using bus lines D and E from Innsbruck.
+It is possible to reach the village by using bus lines 501, 502 and 503 from Innsbruck.

 The highest point in the municipality is the summit of Große Bettelwurf at altitude of 2775 m.

 The neighbour municipalities are: Baumkirchen, Fritzens, Gnadenwald, Hall in Tirol, Innsbruck, Mils, Tyrol, Scharnitz, Thaur, Vomp.